TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: Evaluation

-To evaluate TOBUGraph against the baseline approaches discussed in Section \ref{subsec:baselines}, we use standard information retrieval metrics: $Precision$ (percentage of retrieved memories that were actually relevant), $Recall$ (percentage of relevant memories that were successfully retrieved), and $F1-score$ calculated using the dataset described in Section \ref{subsec:dataset}.
-The results are presented in Table~\ref{tab:eval_metrices}.
-As shown in the table, TOBUGraph demonstrates significant performance improvement across all metrics, achieving the highest $Precision$, $Recall$, and $F1-score$.
-This indicates that TOBUGraph significantly outperforms RAGv1, RAGv2, and RAGv3 both in accurately retrieving relevant memories and avoiding irrelevant retrievals, with an average improvement of approximately 14\% in overall effectiveness in $F1-score$ compared to RAGv2, the next-best performing approach.
+To evaluate TOBUGraph against the baseline approaches discussed in Section \ref{subsec:baselines}, we use standard information retrieval metrics: $Precision$, $Recall$, and $F1-score$ with 95\% confidence intervals calculated using the dataset described in Section \ref{subsec:dataset}.
+As shown in Table \ref{tab:eval_metrices}, TOBUGraph demonstrates significant performance improvement across all metrics, achieving the highest $Precision$, $Recall$, and $F1-score$.
+This indicates that TOBUGraph significantly outperforms RAGv1, RAGv2, and RAGv3 both in accurately retrieving relevant memories and avoiding irrelevant retrievals, with an average improvement of approximately 7\% in overall effectiveness in $F1-score$ compared to RAGv3, the next-best performing approach.